From 26th-28th October 2007, the 4th “Greens in Big Cities Meeting” took place in Vienna.

 After the excursion, the participants talked about next steps and agreed that the 5th “Greens in Big Cities” meeting should take place in Istanbul from 5th-8th March 2009.
 The main topic shall be “health”.
 The debates should focus on health care and services, but also on causes of diseases like pollution of air (traffic, industry) and drinking water or noise.

-Further “Greens in Big Cities” Meetings – after Istanbul 2009 – took place in Budapest/Hungary (17th-19th September 2010, topic: Green anti-corruption strategies) and in Thessaloniki/Greece (28th-30th June 2012, topic: multicultural heritage and politics of inclusion).
+Further “Greens in Big Cities” Meetings – after Istanbul 2009 – took place in Budapest/Hungary (17th-19th September 2010, topic: Green anti-corruption strategies), in Thessaloniki/Greece (28th-30th June 2012, topic: multicultural heritage and politics of inclusion) and in Berlin (31st May-2nd June 2013, topic: public participation – experience and ideas).

 PARTICIPANTS IN THE 2007 MEETING, VIENNA